 - THIS BENCHMARK DESCRIBES LESS THAN 3% OF THE YOUTH BB PLAYERS THROUGH 12th GRADE

 - PLAYERS WITHOUT SHARP SKILLS WHO ARE FORCED TO COMPETE NOT ONLY FAIL, BUT OFTEN REGRESS–IE THEY GET WORSE

 - THIS IS A PRIMARY REASON WHY 75% OF THE PLAYERS AGES 13 AND OLDER QUIT THE GAME

 - WHERE IS YOUR SON OR DAUGHTER’S SKILL LEVEL NOW— PLEASE SEE BASICS MIKAN DRILL PROGRESSION SCORES HERE–5TH-12TH GRADE.

-- 95% OF THE PLAYERS IN EVERY AGE GROUP IS IN THE AVERAGE CATEGORY.
+- 95% OF THE PLAYERS IN EVERY AGE GROUP ARE IN THE AVERAGE CATEGORY.
 WHY WOULD THESE KIDS COMPETE?